CarlOrff/biblatex-archaeology/README.md

 ## Help

 The package ist hosted on [GitHub](https://github.com/CarlOrff/biblatex-archaeology).
 If you have any concerns it is by far best to use the issue tracker there.
 Alternatively you can e-mail me through the [contact form on my website](https://ingram-braun.net/public/about/legal-notice/).
-Or you can employ the comment script of a project page on my personal website: [`biblatex-archaeology` – Automated citations and bibliographies for German Cultural Anthropology](https://ingram-braun.net/public/programming/tex/latex-typography-prehistory-egyptology-anthropology-rgk-rgzm-dguf).
+Or you can employ the comment script of a project page on my personal website: [The `biblatex-archaeology` styles for German cultural anthropology](https://ingram-braun.net/public/programming/tex/latex-typography-prehistory-egyptology-anthropology-rgk-rgzm-dguf).

 Normally you will get the latest production version through the update script of your TeX distribution.
 If you want to keep track actively, use the news feeds of CTAN, GitHub or my personal website.